NVIDIAGameWorks/RayTracingDenoiser/README.md

-# NVIDIA Ray Tracing Denoiser v1.7.2
+# NVIDIA Real-time (Ray tracing) Denoiser v1.8.6

-## Quick Start Guide
+## QUICK START GUIDE

 NVIDIA Ray Tracing Denoiser (NRD) is a spatio-temporal API agnostic denoising library.
 The library has been designed to work with low rpp (ray per pixel) signals.
 NRD is a fast solution that slightly depends on input signals and environment conditions.
 NRD currently supports denoising of 3 signal types:
 * Diffuse (with embedded ambient occlusion)
 * Specular or reflections (with embedded specular occlusion)
-* Shadows from an infinite light source (sun shadows)
+* Shadows from an infinite light source (sun shadows, translucency information can be provided additionally)

 NRD is distributed as source as well with a “ready-to-use” library (if used in a precompiled form).